-Python is a powerful programming language that has started regaining its fame for its usage in the Data Science along with the latest technologies like R and etc. Having said that, let us take a look at the tiny winy bits of concepts to get ourselves stronger in this programming language.
+Python is a powerful programming language that has started regaining its fame for its usage in Data Science along with the latest technologies like R and etc. Having said that, let us take a look at the tiny winy bits of concepts to get ourselves stronger in this programming language.

-In this article, we will try to learn about the loop constructs in Python programming language.
+In this article, we will try to learn about the loop constructs in the Python programming language.
 To give you a gist of the loop constructs, there are 2 kinds of it – for and while.

 Loops in any traditional programming language (Python, in our case) is used when you need a specific set of code lines to be executed for a specific number of times.
 There are two kinds of loops in Python – for and while.
 Python is not going to be any different in this case, so it does the same, iterates over the block of code within the for loop and executes it by the number of times as specified.
 On the contrary, you would want to check your understanding as against the while loop, which also does the same thing but does it based on a condition to be satisfied or executes it until infinity.